 - or replace "host" address in an already saved configuration file, including the port

 For the agents that are already have connection to the MC:

 no need to adjust the agent UI or configuration file.
 Configure the proxy server on MC while the agent is connected to it.
-If direct connection becomes not possible at a moment (the agent is moved to WAN), the agent will switch to the proxy server it received.
+If direct connection becomes not possible at a moment (for example, the Agent is moved to WAN), the Agent will switch to the proxy server it received.

-Only one proxy server is supported for this connection.
-The agent does not accept two configured proxies and switch from one to another if necessary.
+Only one proxy server is supported for this connection, and this is going to be the first in the list of configured proxies on the MC.
+The Agent does not accept two configured proxies and does not switch from one to another if necessary.

 This tunnel will be used for all communication between agents and the Console - jobs configuration, statistics, recourses usage, etc.

 For each Agent, connected to MC through Proxy, a new socket is opened on the MC's host.